AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

     aio auth:login
     ```

-1. Run the following command to create a mesh:
+1. Run the following command to create a mesh.
+In this example, the file name is `mesh.json`.

     ```bash
     aio api-mesh:create mesh.json
     ```

-   **NOTE:** When creating or updating a mesh, the file to upload must have the `.json` filename extension.

 1. Select the project and workspace that you want to create the mesh in.
 You will be assigned a `meshId`, which is the case-sensitive, readable name you will use to refer to your mesh in the future.
 Your assigned `meshId` will look something like this: `12a3b4c5-6d78-4012-3456-7e890fa1bcde`.
 If you do not have a project, see [Create a project](#create-a-project).